ashlynmay/st-discord-inspired/README.md

 > Then scroll down until you see "Custom CSS" and click on the icon next to it.

 >  At this point a new tab should open that says "CSS Snippets".
 Click on the import icon closest to the text, and select the CSS file you previously downloaded.

 > Then click the checkbox marked "Theme".
 The theme should now be applied, and you can give the snippet a name if you want, I'd recommend something with the version number in it.

 The theme is now installed, you may go back to Silly Tavern.

+# Custom Colors
+The background color is tied to the chat background selector in Silly Tavern's user settings.
+The sidebar color is tied to the UI background selector.